marshallward/accessproject/access_cm.rst

 oversight on their performance and contributing to their development in the following ways:

-* Ensure that these models receive sufficient access to system resources and technical expertise within NCI to quickly address any technical issues
+* Acting as a technical consultant, to ensure that these models receive sufficient access to system resources and technical expertise within NCI to quickly address any technical issues

 * Assess and document the resource requirements for these models, as part of vendoring for the next machine

-* Investigate the scalability during and after development
+* Investigate the scalability during and after development, and ensure that it remains a priority during development

-* Identify the scaling bottlenecks and limits to scalability
+* Identify any scaling bottlenecks and limits to scalability

-* Patch model source codes to resolve bottlenecks if possible
+* Contribute patches to the model source codes to resolve any scaling bottlenecks

 Porting
 -------

-The following are immediate potential goals, some of which are near completion:
+The following are immediate potential goals, some of which are already near
+completion:

 * Port the 0.1° global MOM-SIS model to Raijin, and scale beyond 2500 CPUs